koesef/autocrop/autocrop_concept.md

 * Check for pure white or pure black pixels and crop them out.
 There are rounded corners.
 ## Expected issues
 * Some images may have been cropped manually, and system should be smart enough to know that
+* Can't handle horizontal or vertical images, must use raw horizontal (un-rotated) from scanner
 ## Desired features
 * Auto detect negative or positive scan
 * Switchable settings etc.